linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 07/12/2022 will appear here ...

 ### 31.07.2022 (announcement Toolkit)
+- 😍 On Toolkit we test a new idea.
+Each user can store a personal code in the settings, which we then send by email.
+Then you can easily see whether it is a phishing email or not. 📧

+### 31.07.2022 (announcement Toolkit)
 - We are still working on **Toolkit**.

 ### 31.07.2022 (announcement)